New Customer set up:

 - Accounts Email Address,

 All invoices issued by DCU to third parties must be processed through the Finance Office.
 Invoice requests are made on Agresso using the Sales Order Process to ensure invoice and payments are processed correctly.
 Requests cannot be catered for by Email.
 Sales orders are raised by the buyer in each department/ school/ centre.
 The sales order (invoice) must include a description of the activity and an amount in accordance with the schedule of charges.
 Each sales order request should have the appropriate back-up, e.g. Copy of contract/ purchase order number/ letter of authorisation/etc. and agreed with the customers.
 In order to facilitate the collection of invoices we need an Official Purchase Order from the customer or a letter on headed paper instructing DCU to carry out this work.
-Both should include a description of the activity and an agreed amount.
+Both should include a description of the activity and an agreed amount and can be scanned to the sales order.
+Please ensure the correct VAT has been applied to the sales order as the sales order cannot be amended once converted to invoice.

 Sales Order Procedure